quiltdata/nf-quilt/README.md

 }
 ```

-In the future, you will be able to use that package as input to future jobs, e.g.:
+You can also use that package as input to future jobs, e.g.:

 ```
 nextflow run my/analysis --indir quilt+s3://raw-bucket#package=experiment/instrument --outdir quilt+s3://prod-bucket#package=experiment/analysis